 These areas include:

-In addition to using Docker for task containers, we’re in the process of using it to manage the processing that take place within each server that manage and run worker tasks.
+In addition to using Docker for task containers, we’re in the process of using it to manage the processing that takes place within each server that manages and runs worker tasks.
 (The master task on each runner takes jobs from the queue, loads in the right docker environment, runs the job, monitors it, and then tear-down the environment after it runs.)
 The interesting thing here is that we’ll have containerized code managing other containers on the same machines.
 Putting all of our worker infrastructure environment within Docker containers also allows us to run them on CoreOS pretty easily.

 IronWorker, IronMQ, and IronCache APIs

 We’re no different from other ops teams in that nobody really likes doing deployments.
 And so we’re excited about wrapping all of our services in Docker containers for easy, deterministic environments for deployments.
 No more configuring servers.
 All we need are servers that can run Docker containers and, boom, our services are loaded.
 Should also note that we’re replacing our build servers – the servers that build our product releases for certain environments – with Docker containers.
 The gain here is greater agility and a simpler, more robust stack.
 Stay tuned.

 We’re also experimenting with using Docker containers as a way to build and load workers into IronWorker.
 A big advantage here is that this provides a streamlined way for users to create task-specific workloads and workflows, upload them, and then run them in production at scale.
 Another win here is that users can test workers locally in the same environment as our production service.